 The internet provides a large collection of DIY cat-house projects which you can easily follow.
 A great way to show care to a feral cat is by offering shelter.
 If you have excellent technical skills, you can opt for an insulated shelter for extra protection in harsh weather conditions.

 The location of the shelter doesn’t have to be in your home.
-Places, where feral cats pass through frequently, is an excellent location for the shelter.
+Places, where feral cats pass through frequently, are excellent locations for the shelter.
 You will notice a lot of female cats coming with their kittens to seek refuge within the shelter.
 This is a good opportunity to get the kittens as soon as they are ready to move on their own.
 Improving the probability of the kittens finding a home is a lot easier once they undergo rehabilitation from this stage.

 The way feral cats live makes them quite interesting.
 Choosing to live in areas with no human presence and taking advantage of minimal intervention from humans.
 It is possible for a feral cat to live a happy and long life after undergoing a successful TNR program and getting shelter and food from humans.
 A lot of people may not like the way of living which these cats exhibit but it is much better for them compared to living in homes.
-Humane societies, shelters, and local rescue organizations can be very helpful to anyone who would like to work with feral cats.

 Individuals need to learn the difference between feral and stray cats as this will help them in understanding how to interact with them.
 This will save a lot of headaches in the long run.
 The information in this article is certain to be of help to individuals looking to note this difference.